ansys/pyansys-dev-guide/doc/source/how-to/testing.rst

 Testing Code Coverage
 ---------------------
-Given that Python is an interpreted language, developers of Python libraries should aim to have high coverage for their libraries as only syntax errors can be caught during the almost trivial compile time.
+Given that Python is an interpreted language, developers of Python libraries should aim to have high coverage for their libraries because only syntax errors can be caught during the almost trivial compile time.
 Coverage is defined as parts of the executable and usable source that are tested by unit tests.
 You can use the `pytest-cov <https://pytest-cov.readthedocs.io/>`_ library to view the